 Retrofitting an existing building is a great way to improve its energy efficiency and more.
-It can improve a building’s lighting, energy usage, comfort and increase its overall functionality.
+It can improve a building’s lighting, energy usage, comfort, and overall functionality.
 A retrofitted building will be able to operate at lower costs and attract more tenants.
-It will also become a more attractive asset in the real estate market in Oregon, Ohio.

 During a retrofit, there are certain things that should be considered.
-Water, energy systems and more must be evaluated for an upgrade to increase efficiency.
-The areas where employees will work also need to be carefully evaluated.
-Lighting, HVAC as well as space redesign and more will contribute to employee satisfaction.
+Water, energy systems, and more must be evaluated for an upgrade to increase efficiency.
+The areas where employees will work also need to be evaluated.
+Lighting, HVAC, as well as space redesign, and more will contribute to employee satisfaction.
 Lighting during a retrofit can be made to improve the ability to do tasks.
 It’s possible to install new ventilation that provides more fresh air.
 Some buildings have had solar shade devices installed on windows to help improve energy efficiency.
-Should the building be in an area with high noise levels insulated windows can be installed to decrease the impact of outside noise.

 Rebates And Tax Incentives

 In many situations, it is possible for a building owner to qualify for a number of different tax incentives and rebates.
 This could be offered when sustainable lighting is installed as well as with other improvements.
 It is also possible for building owners to get tax deductions for the entire cost of an upgrade for indoor lighting.
 These tax deductions may be able to be deducted in the first year instead of depreciating the amount for it over a number of years.

 When a building is properly retrofitted, it can have the latest safety features installed.
 High-quality lighting and other safety features will increase the satisfaction of occupants.
 The latest technologies are able to help keep a building operating efficiently when a loss of power is experienced and more.